sunroboticslab/sunroboticslab.github.io/_news/9_AE_robosoft2025.md

 date: 2024-9-20 1:59:00-0400
 inline: true
 ---
-Prof. Sun will serve as an associate editor for RoboSoft 2025.
+Prof. Sun serves as an associate editor for RoboSoft 2025.